 Screw the high tension (ignition) cable ...
 Please do not use any spark amplifying cables, such as "Nology supercables" or "hot wire".
 This will disturb the system and possibly damage it.

-This type of wiring is used in motorcycles which originally already had magneto ignition and therefore switched off by shortcircuiting against ground.

-Those vehicles have by design a main lock (or some kill switch) that connects a pin to ground when in OFF position (German bikes: pin 2).
-The blue(/white) wire of the ignition coil will be connected here.
-In that way the cut-off works like previously.

-... into the ignition coil and pull over the rubber seal before mounting the coil (it will be easier).

-Please do use the cable arriving with the pack and not any old cable.

-You will do yourself a favour to treat your bike to new spark plugs and spark plug sockets (preferably some between 0-2kOhm).
-Plenty of problems are to be traced back to "apparently good" (even completely "brand-new") sparks plugs, terminals and cables.

-Do not use spark plugs with an intern suppression resistor.
-NGK (e.g.) offered such spark plugs coded with an "R" (for resistor).

-Finally - and before installing the battery and before the first kickstart - please recheck carefully all connections and fitments against the wiring diagram.
-Do check battery and light bulbs for correct voltage (12V).

-Should something not work, please consult our trouble-shooting guide on our homepage.
-As a first step disconnect the blue wire from the coil and re-test.

-IMPORTANT: During crank shaft repair the dynamo shaft is often machined and gets shorter.
+- ... into the ignition coil and pull over the rubber seal before mounting the coil (it will be easier). - Please do use the cable arriving with the pack and not any old cable. - You will do yourself a favour to treat your bike to new spark plugs and spark plug sockets (preferably some between 0-2kOhm).
+Plenty of problems are to be traced back to "apparently good" (even completely "brand-new") sparks plugs, terminals and cables. - - Do not use spark plugs with an intern suppression resistor.
+NGK (e.g.) offered such spark plugs coded with an "R" (for resistor). - Finally and before installing the battery and before the first kickstart please re-check carefully all connections and fitments against the wiring diagram.
+Do check battery and light bulbs for correct voltage (12V). - Should something not work, please consult our trouble-shooting guide on our homepage.
+As a first step disconnect the blue wire from the coil and re-test. - IMPORTANT: During crank shaft repair the dynamo shaft is often machined and gets shorter.
 The result is a rotor sitting lower, possibly touching now with its rivets the stator coil.
 The result is a destroyed stator and ignition failure.

-For more detail and how to check see (online) here.